 Summary: Google Scholar is great, but its inclusiveness and mix of automatically updated and hand-curated profiles means you should never take any of its numbers at face value.
 Case in point: the power couple Prof. Et Al and Dr. A. Author, whose profiles I created following Scholar’s recommended settings (and a bit of manual embellishment).
-If you have a Scholar profile, make sure you don’t let Scholar update the publication list automatically without checking and cleaning up regularly.
-If you’re looking at somebody else’s profile, take it with a big pinch of salt, especially when they have a reasonably common name or when duplicate entries or weird citation distributions indicate that it is being automatically updated.
+If you have a Scholar profile, make sure you don’t let Scholar update the publication list automatically.
+If you’re looking at somebody else’s profile, take it with a big pinch of salt, especially when they have a reasonably common name or when messy entries or weird citation distributions indicate that it is being automatically updated.

 Update July 1st: Google Scholar has now manually blocked Prof. et al. from appearing in top rankings for her disciplines.
-They probably thought her too prominent a reminder of the gameability of their system (how long will it take before they silence her next of kin?).
-This doesn’t solve the real problem, noted below, of auto-updating profiles like Yi Zhang and John A. Smith diluting top rankings.
-In fact, even in scientometrics, it looks like there are at least 3 or 4 auto-updating profiles in the top 10.
+They probably thought her too prominent a reminder of the gameability of their system.
+This doesn’t solve the underlying problem of auto-updating profiles like Yi Zhang and John A. Smith diluting top rankings.
+Moral: never take Google Scholar’s top rankings by keyword at face value.

 I love Google Scholar.
 Like many scientists, I use it all the time for finding scientific literature online, and it is more helpful and comprehensive than services like PubMed, Sciencedirect, or JSTOR.
 I like that Google Scholar rapidly delivers scholarly papers as well as information about how these papers are cited.
 I also like its no-nonsense author profiles, which enable you to find someone’s most influential publications and gauge their relative influence at a glance.
 These are good things.
 But they are also bad things.
 Let’s consider why.